 Loretta Willis, an interior designer based in Atlanta, says that

 “Transitional-style kitchens display an airy and casual elegance that draws you in.
-Its clean architectural lines and often neutral finishes speak to an ageless and classic style that borrows the best of traditional and contemporary design.”
+Its clean architectural lines and often neutral finishes represent an ageless and classic style that borrows the best traditional and contemporary design.”

 Since this style draws from surrounding spaces, it is particularly effective for houses with a large or open layout.